 |Goods which aren't as described||Instances of buyer’s remorse|

 |Recurring debits which were cancelled|

 |Good which are defective|

 Please note that our ability to help will be limited by contracts that you have signed with the store/merchant.

 How do I lodge a dispute?

-If you need to dispute a transaction contact us on 13 2221, 24 hours a day, 7 days a week or visit your nearest branch.
+If you need to dispute a transaction call us 24/7 on 13 2221 or go to your nearest branch.

 How long does it take to resolve a dispute?